nyorain/vil/docs/features.md

   layer itself is using it for the vertex viewer (which would conflict with an application-side use of it).
 It's only supposed to be used by tools/layers anyways.

+- Extensions that have significant changes to command recording (such as new pipeline bind points or new commands) will very likely always lead to significant problems.
+Implementing basic support for them isn't complicated though